intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 but also re-considering the entire metaphor.

-It is time for the experts to look at not only at adjusting TCP, but also at exploring other protocols, such as QUIC and others as well.
+It is time for the experts to look at not only at adjusting TCP, but also at exploring other protocols, such as QUIC has done lately.
 It's important that we feel free to consider alternatives to TCP.
-TCP is not a teddy bear, and one should not be afraid to replace it with a transport later with better properties benefiting users.
+TCP is not a teddy bear, and one should not be afraid to replace it with a transport later with better properties that better benefits its users.

-A suggestion: we should consider desirable properties exercises.
-As we are looking at the parametric spaces, one can identify “desirable properties”, as opposed to “fundamental properties”.
-Among such properties, there may be a low-latency property.
+A suggestion: we should consider exercises to identify desirable properties.
+As we are looking at the parametric spaces, one can identify “desirable properties”, as opposed to “fundamental properties”, for example a low-latency property.
 An example coming from ARPA: you want to know where the missile is now, not where it was.
-Understanding what is driving the particular parameter in the design space.
+Understanding drives particular parameter creation and selection in the design space.

-When the parameter values are changed in extreme, such as connectiveness, some other designs will emerge.
-One case study is the interplanetary protocol, where "ping" is no long indicative of anything useful.
+When parameter values are changed in extreme, such as connectiveness, alternative designs will emerge.
+One case study of note is the interplanetary protocol, where "ping" is no long indicative of anything useful.
 While we look at responsiveness, we should not ignore connectivity.